loudwhisperer/sturdy-table/README.md

 ## Installation

+1. Install MySQL and NodeJS for your OS version
+    - Configure MySQL
-1. Clone the repository from GitHub to your local machine
+2. Clone the repository from GitHub to your local machine
+3. Create a '.env' file in the root directory
+    - Use the database name: 'tableapp_db'
+    - Add your MySQL username and password
+4. Open a terminal in the root of the cloned repository
+    - In the terminal, run the following: '$ npm i'
-2. Run '$ npm i ' in the terminal to install necessary packages
+5. Log into MySQL in the terminal
-3.
-4.
+    - Command: '$ mysql -u root -p'
+6. Now, while logged into MySQL, run the following commands
+    - '$ source db/schema.sql;'
+    - then 'exit' to leave MySQL
+7. Now, while not logged into MySQL, run the following commands
+    - '$ npm run seed'
+    - '$ node server.js'

 ## Usage